Paris–Le Havre railway: History

 Following the success of the early railways in Britain, France was encouraged to develop a railway network, in part, to link with the railway system in Britain.
 To this end the Paris and Rouen Railway Company was established, and Joseph Locke was appointed as its engineer.
 Determining that bids submitted by French contractors were too expensive, he suggested that British contractors should be invited to tender.
 Thomas Brassey and William MacKenzie, two British contractors, jointly tendered an offer, which was accepted in 1841.
 (Between 1841 and 1844, Brassey and Mackenzie won contracts to build four French railways, including the Orléans and Bordeaux Railway.)

 In January 1846, during construction of the 58-mile (93 km) long Rouen and Le Havre line, one of the few major structural disasters of Brassey's contracting career occurred, the collapse of the Barentin Viaduct.
 The 100 feet (30 m) high viaduct that crosses the Austreberthe River was built of brick at a cost of about £50,000.
 The reason for the collapse was never established, but a possible cause was the nature of the lime used to make the mortar.
 The contract stipulated that this had to be obtained locally, and the collapse occurred after a few days of heavy rain.
 Brassey rebuilt the viaduct at his own expense, this time using lime of his own choice.
 The rebuilt viaduct still stands and remains in use today.

-The section from Paris–Rouen had been completed a few years earlier by two different firm, but both parts were united and became part of Chemins de Fer de l'Ouest in 1855.
+The section from Paris–Rouen had been completed a few years earlier by two different firms, but both parts were united and became part of Chemins de Fer de l'Ouest in 1855.
 The first 8 km of the railway, until La Garenne-Colombes, are shared with the line to Le Pecq that was opened in 1837 and extended to Saint-Germain-en-Laye in 1847.
 The original terminus of the railway was the Rouen Saint-Sever station on the left bank of the Seine.
 When the line was extended to Le Havre in 1847, a new station was built on the right bank of the Seine, the Rouen-Rive-Droite station (originally: Gare de Rouen-Rue Verte).